 The principal investment invests in multifamily real estate entities.
 A decline in economic growth in either the USA or in the local jurisdictions in which the entities reside could result in a reduction in the volume of transactions.
 Declines in economic growth could result in a contraction in short-term and long-term debt and equity funding resources.
 Although the real estate industry and the USA specifically has seen economic stability in recent years, there can be no assurance that market conditions will remain or continue to improve in the near future.
-The COVID-19 pandemic has compounded the uncertainties and has contributed significantly to the present economic instability, and ultimately may have a material effect on both valuation and liquidity risk.
-Furthermore, the uncertainty in liquidity and prices of real estate and real estate related investments in the pandemic, as well as the availability of observable transaction data and inputs, continues to make it challenging to determine the fair value of such investments.
+Furthermore, the uncertainty in liquidity and prices of real estate and real estate related investments, as well as the availability of observable transaction data and inputs, continues to make it challenging to determine the fair value of such investments.
 As a result, amounts ultimately realised by the principal investment from selling investments may differ from the fair value presented, and the difference could be material.